JetForMe/VestaboardFires/README.md

 This is just a quick and dirty hack to display California wildfire status on the Vestaboard display I just got.

+The code must run constantly, on some local machine with internet access.
-It has to be running constantly.
-Every five minutes itt fetches up to four fires from Cal Fire, gets the details, and then displays their status on the board.
+Every five minutes it fetches up to four fires from Cal Fire, gets the details, and then displays their status on the board.
 In order to make the board a little more interesting, it displays the last-updated time in relative format, so that the board changes more often.